News

 As our equal opportunity policy illustrates, we are committed to a culture of fairness and respect regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (including colour, nationality, and ethnic or national origin), religion or belief, sex and sexual orientation, and any combination of these.
 However, we wish to take that further and proactively support diversity and inclusion.

-Our mission is to fundamentally understand and best serve the information needs of the food community.
+As a not-for-profit publisher and educational charity, our vision is to empower food, health and nutrition communities around the world through advanced information solutions.
 We strongly feel this also includes fundamentally understanding, respecting and welcoming diversity in order to best serve our colleagues and the wider community.
 We are committed to eliminating discrimination and supporting diversity where we can.
-We feel that through recognising and appreciating uniqueness we can gain wider insight, knowledge and understanding of our community and thus aide our community more fully.
+We feel that through recognising and appreciating uniqueness we can gain wider insight, knowledge and understanding of our community and thus aid our community more fully.

 How are we demonstrating this?